 I am truly excited about the future for the American breeder of sport horses--we have it all here, and we did not even recognize it!
 I think because we have had such a long Hunter Horse tradition, right from the earliest colonial times, that we did not really value our stock as something precious, assuming that all breeds and all countries had the same resources.
 But they don't and didn't.
-Yes, we got our base stock from Ireland and England--and our breeds are closely related to theirs, but we did not eradicate the original strains, instead we kept all the traits of that wonderful colonial breed intact, while in the British Isles the majority of those pre-Thoroughbred racers were destroyed in their civil wars.
+Yes, we got our base stock from Ireland and England--and our breeds are closely related to theirs We have a genetic advantage because we did not eradicate the original strains, instead we kept all the traits of that wonderful colonial breed intact, while in the British Isles the majority of those pre-Thoroughbred racers were destroyed in their civil wars.

 [An extraordinarily balanced athlete, George Wilkes AT 1856 was able to race equally at the trot and the pace, truly dual-gaited, and his gaits were pure, not mixed.
 He passed on his high athleticism, balance and gait purity and his wonderful temperament.
 His bloodline is found more often than any other son of Hambletonian AT in horses that excel at Olympic style sport.--drawing by George Morris]

 Of all the Hambletonian sons I found that George Wilkes AT far exceeds the others in successful sport horse lineages, Electioneer AT comes fairly close, but truly it is George Wilkes AT that fills up the background more than any other.

 The later line of Peter the Great ST is always there in multiples and more recently Volomite ST 1926 is found continuously no matter the sport expression.
 Volomite ST, a trotter himself, threw an equal number of trotters and pacers.